-1. Press Power/Mode button 2 times.
+1. Press channel selector 2 times.
 The current squelch level is displayed.

-2. Select the squelch level by Up or Down buttons.

-The radio has 16 preset (off to 15) squelch levels, off-Squelch open.

-1 - Max. sensitivity (Min. squelch)

-15 - Min. sensitivity (Max/Tight squelch)
+- 2. Select the squelch level by rotating the channel knob. - The radio has 16 preset (off to 15) squelch level off- Squelch open. - 1 Max sensitivity (Min. squelch) - 15 Min. sensitivity (Max/Tight squelch)

-Note: If a button is not pressed within 5 seconds, the radio will automatically exit the sub display of "VOL" "CH" and "SQL".
+On the microphone push the mode button 2 times and adjust Squelch with the up and down buttons.
+Note : If a button is not pressed within 5 seconds the radio will automatically exit the sub display of "VOL" "CH" and "SQL".